vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

+The command of the workload has not been mutated, but the Bitfusion Baremetal token, Bitfusion distros and other configuration are injected into the container.
+Users can manually write the command of the container and use the Bitfusion command as they would like to.

-Use the following command to remove POD when the job is finished:
+Finally, use the following command to remove POD:

 ```
 $ kubectl delete -f example/pod.yaml
 ```

-## 5. Using Quota (optional)
+## 5. Resource Quota (optional)
-### 5-1.
+### 5.1.
 Enforce Quota

-The resource name of our device plugin is **bitfusion.io/gpu**, so use the following command to make the enforce quota; Enforce quota value of 100 means the maximum use of 100% of one GPU.
-Also, since our project only controls the management of **requests.bitfusion.io/gpu**, quota limits can only be set in Requests
+The resource name of the device plugin is **bitfusion.io/gpu**.
+Use the following command to enforce quota.
+The value of "requests.bitfusion.io/gpu" is set to 100 means it is able to use of 100% of one GPU at most which is equivalent to the usage of two half GPUs.
+In addition to that, quota limits can only be set with "requests.bitfusion.io/gpu" and "limits.bitfusion.io/gpu" is not valid for quota.

 Use the following command to create the quota